Yvonne202202/MSc-Advanced-Project-Blog/README.md

 After conceptualizing the concept of the "circle of life," I encountered the challenge of how to concretize this "circle."
 I need to find a way to interact and engage the audience.
 Furthermore, I aim for this work to reach the viewers.

-At the suggestion of my supervisor Jen, I experimented with several different types of sensors and found inspiration by learning about the work of other artists.
+At the suggestion of my supervisor Jen, I experimented with several different types of sensors and found some inspiration by learning about the work of other artists.

 <div align=center>
   <img src="1.jpg" width="80%">